ubc-library-rc/rdm/content/07_data_dictionary.md

 * Be as clear as possible
 * Don't use jargon
 * Define terms, abbreviations, and acronyms
-* Keep the data dictionary where you [store your data](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)
 * Follow [good naming conventions](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html#1--machine-readable) and a consistent formatting style

 <p style="margin-bottom: 30px"></p>